Operationalization: Operationalization

 The practical 'operational definition' is generally understood as relating to the theoretical definitions that describe reality through the use of theory.

-The importance of careful operationalization can perhaps be more clearly seen in the development of General Relativity.
-Einstein discovered that there were two operational definitions of "mass" being used by scientists: inertial, defined by applying a force and observing the acceleration, from Newton's Second Law of Motion; and gravitational, defined by putting the object on a scale or balance.
-Previously, no one had paid any attention to the different operations used because they always produced the same results, but the key insight of Einstein was to posit the Principle of Equivalence that the two operations would always produce the same result because they were equivalent at a deep level, and work out the implications of that assumption, which is the General Theory of Relativity.
+The importance of careful operationalization can perhaps be more clearly seen in the development of general relativity.
+Einstein discovered that there were two operational definitions of "mass" being used by scientists: inertial, defined by applying a force and observing the acceleration, from Newton's second law of motion; and gravitational, defined by putting the object on a scale or balance.
+Previously, no one had paid any attention to the different operations used because they always produced the same results, but the key insight of Einstein was to posit the principle of equivalence that the two operations would always produce the same result because they were equivalent at a deep level, and work out the implications of that assumption, which is the general theory of relativity.
 Thus, a breakthrough in science was achieved by disregarding different operational definitions of scientific measurements and realizing that they both described a single theoretical concept.
 Einstein's disagreement with the operationalist approach was criticized by Bridgman as follows: "Einstein did not carry over into his general relativity theory the lessons and insights he himself has taught us in his special theory." (p.
 335).

 In the social sciences

 Operationalization is often used in the social sciences as part of the scientific method and psychometrics.
 Particular concerns about operationalization arise in cases that deal with complex concepts and complex stimuli (e.g., business research, software engineering) where unique threats to validity of operationalization are believed to exist.
+The steps in operationalization include identifying variables, defining measurement techniques, and developing operational definitions.
+Ensuring the validity and reliability of these measurements is crucial for accurate and reproducible research results.

 Anger example

 For example, a researcher may wish to measure the concept "anger."
 Its presence, and the depth of the emotion, cannot be directly measured by an outside observer because anger is intangible.
 Rather, other measures are used by outside observers, such as facial expression, choice of vocabulary, loudness and tone of voice.

 If a researcher wants to measure the depth of "anger" in various persons, the most direct operation would be to ask them a question, such as "are you angry", or "how angry are you?".
 This operation is problematic, however, because it depends upon the definition of the individual.
 Some people might be subjected to a mild annoyance, and become slightly angry, but describe themselves as "extremely angry," whereas others might be subjected to a severe provocation, and become very angry, but describe themselves as "slightly angry."
 In addition, in many circumstances it is impractical to ask subjects whether they are angry.

-Since one of the measures of anger is loudness, the researcher can operationalize the concept of anger by measuring how loudly the subject speaks compared to his normal tone.
+Since one of the measures of anger is loudness, the researcher can operationalize the concept of anger by measuring how loudly subjects speak compared to their normal tones.
 However, this must assume that loudness is a uniform measure.
 Some might respond verbally while others might respond physically.